isomerpages/nlb-discovereads/pages/Budding Scientists: ABC's of Applied Chemistry for Kids.md

 <h5 class="margin--bottom--lg" id="lp-redcabbage"><b>Red Cabbage pH indicator</b></h5>

- <p>Before we experiment, it’s important to prepare all the necessary ingredients!
-The red cabbage juice will be used for the experiment as a pH indicator.
-Prior to the experiment, it’s best to get it ready early in the morning or the day before and place the liquid in the fridge. </p>
+ <p>It’s important to prepare all the necessary ingredients before we start experimenting!
+The red cabbage juice will be used as a pH indicator.
+It’s best to prepare the juice early in the morning or the day before and keep it refrigerated.  </p>

  <p>Materials you will need</p>
 <ul>
-  <li>Red cabbage</li>
+  <li>A head of red cabbage</li>
   <li>Large pot of water </li>
   <li>Knife and chopping board</li>
   <li>Ladle / large spoon </li>